-Mamacita's Love Affair
+Mamacita's Love Affair With The Channel Islands

 At 4:00 a.m.
 Mary and I were awakened at home by the wind blowing in through our open sliding glass door.
 The direction confirmed our weekend weather forecast.
 Our normal weather pattern features westerly winds, but this morning's winds were coming from the south, usually meaning unsettled weather conditions.
 So far, we'd sailed Mamacita, our 24-foot sloop, into the channel only during the summer months with warmer and more predictable weather.
 With the changing weather conditions of autumn, we both felt antsy about our first autumn channel crossing, and wanted to be careful and get it right.

 The wind was blowing straight onshore as we departed, and there was a light chop on the gray sea.
 Dolphins took a break from their morning fishing routine to join us on our way to sea, exploding over the surface of the water, then weaving back and forth under our bow.
 For an hour, some swam alongside us upside down, bored with the conventional way of swimming.
 Eventually the pod moved on to more interesting diversions.